-The HP-UX System Security is a supplementary reference book of procedures and guidelines essential to administering the HP-UX series 300 or 800 computer as a trusted system.
+HP-UX System Security is a supplementary reference book of procedures and guidelines essential to administering the HP-UX series 300 or 800 computer as a trusted system.
 According to the industry-standard Department of Defense Trusted Computer System Evaluation Criteria, a trusted system is one that "employs sufficient hardware and software integrity measures to allow its use for processing simultaneously a range of sensitive or classified information."

 You should read HP-UX System Security if you are the person responsible for the security of an HP-UX system.
-A companion text, Beginner's Guide to HP-UX, discusses security features pertinent to individual users.
-For overall system administration, see the system administrator manual specific to your system.
+For overall system administration, see the System Administration Tasks manual specific to your system.